Mirantis/fuel-docs/pages/reference-architecture/0010-overview.rst

 **Compute:**
   Compute servers are the workhorses of your installation; they're the servers on which your users' virtual machines are created.
-  `nova-compute` controls the life-cycle of these VMs.
+  `nova-compute` controls the life cycle of these VMs.

 **Networking:**
-  Because an OpenStack environment (virtually) always includes multiple servers, the ability for them to communicate with each other and with the outside world is crucial.
-Networking was originally handled by the `nova-network` service, but it has given way to the newer Neutron (formerly Quantum) networking service. `nova-network` still has some advantages over Neutron, and it is supported by Fuel in both Flat-DHCP and VLAN modes.
+  Typically, an OpenStack environment includes multiple servers that need to communicate to each other and to outside world.
+Fuel supports both old `nova-network` and new `neutron` based OpenStack Networking
+  implementations:

+  * With `nova-network`, Flat-DHCP and VLAN modes are available.

+  * With `neutron`, GRE tunnels or VLANs can be used for network segmentation.

 **Storage:**
-  OpenStack provides for two different types of storage: block storage and object storage.
-Block storage is traditional data storage, with small, fixed-size blocks that are mapped to locations on storage media.
-At its simplest level, OpenStack provides block storage using `nova-volume`, but it is common to use `cinder`.

-  Object storage, on the other hand, consists of single variable-size objects that are described by system-level metadata, and you can access this capability using `swift`.

-  OpenStack storage is used for your users' objects, but it is also used for storing the images used to create new VMs.
-This capability is handled by `glance`.
+  OpenStack requires block and object storage to be provisioned.
+Fuel provides the following storage options out of the box:

+  * Cinder LVM provides persistent block storage to virtual machines over iSCSI protocol

+  * Swift object store can be used by Glance to store VM images and snapshots, it may also be used directly by applications

+  * Ceph combines object and block storage and can replace either one or both of the above.

+  Unlike Swift and Ceph, Cinder LVM doesn't implement data redundancy, you should use Ceph for volumes if you need your block storage to be resilient.

-These services can be combined in many different ways.
-Out of the box, Fuel supports the following deployment configurations:
+Compute, Networking, and Storage services can be combined in many different ways.
+Out of the box, Fuel supports the following deployment
+configurations:

 - :ref:`Multi-node <Multi-node>`
 - :ref:`Multi-node with HA <Multi-node_HA>`